-The changed details will appear on the itinerary receipt that you can download from your Customer Profile.
+The changed details will appear on the itinerary receipt which is available for download in your Customer Profile.

 Please note that you will not be able to make any changes if your flight departs in less than 24 hours.

-If this option is unavailable in your Customer Profile, please send us a message via the “Support” se
+If this option is not available in your Customer Profile, please contact our Customer Support.

 According to OneTwoTrip flight booking rules, name changes on an e-ticket are not permitted.
 Airline tickets cannot be transferred to another passenger as it means changing the passenger name on an already issued ticket.

 Any name changes may result in ticket cancelation and a refund will only be possible in accordance with the selected fare rules.

 Passengers will encounter difficulties passing through airport security or may be denied boarding if their names do not match the ID presented at check-in.

 You can book flights on OneTwoTrip.com in less than 5 minutes.